JeremyLoh/OverTheWire/README.md

 There is a `setuid` binary in the home directory that does the following: it makes a connection to `localhost` on the port you specify as a commandline argument.
 It then reads a line of text from the connection and compares it to the password in the previous level (`bandit20`).
 If the password is correct, it will transmit the password for the next level (`bandit21`).

+### Level 21

+A program is running automatically at regular intervals from `cron`, the time-based job scheduler.
+Look in `/etc/cron.d/` for the configuration and see what command is being executed.

 # Markdown

 1. [Code highlight in Markdown](https://stackoverflow.com/a/52586193)